3lc-ai/3lc-examples/README.md

 ## Acknowledgments

-We use two versions of the Balloons dataset:
+We would like to thank the authors and publishers of the datasets used in these notebooks.
+The datasets are listed below:

 **Title**: Balloons Dataset
 **Author**: Paul Guerrie